 Arushi, AIR 5 in NEET & AIR 10 in AIIMS 2016

 Arushi, who secured fifth rank in NEET 2016, gives complete credit to her parents and teachers, who ironed whatever obstacle she faced.
-Hailing from Chandigarh, there was nothing she ever wanted to become other than a doctor.
 In this interview, she shares how her focused strategy made her crack medical entrance examinations and come out in flying colours.

 Hard work is the key: She shares that following coaching expert’s advice and guidance is of utmost importance.
 Revise each and every thing taught to you in coaching classes as well as in school.
 She says that hard work and perseverance is the key to success.
 Also, it is important to remind yourself about the goal, which you wish to achieve and work hard towards it.